fernandopalafox/fernandopalafox.github.io/content/research/dual.md

 As I dug into the theoretical foundations of active uncertainty reduction in dynamical systems (like robots),
 I ran into the field of [dual control](https://en.wikipedia.org/wiki/Dual_control_theory).
 Unfortunately, most of the literature seems to agree that it's very hard.
-In this blog post, I explain exactly why it's hard, and then talk about what this means for my research.
+In this blog post, I explain exactly why it's hard, and then write about what this means for my research.

 ---
 # Why Dual Control is Hard